Menstruation - absence of

 What to Expect at Your Provider's Office

 Your doctor may ask you to take a pregnancy test, then do a physical exam, which will include an internal pelvic exam.
-Your doctor may also order lab tests to check your hormone levels and see how your thyroid is working.
+Your doctor may also order lab tests to check your hormone levels and to learn how well your thyroid is working.
 Other tests may include computerized tomography (CT) scan, magnetic resonance imaging (MRI), or ultrasound.

-Your doctor will see which treatment is right for you based on what's causing the problem.
+Your doctor will determine which treatment is right for you based on the cause of your amenorrhea.
 Treatments include hormone therapy, psychological counseling and support, and surgery, among others.

 Your health care provider may suggest the following:

-- Birth control pills or hormones to cause you to start menstruating.
+- Birth control pills or hormones to help you start menstruating.

 - Estrogen replacement for low levels of estrogen caused by ovarian problems, hysterectomy, or menopause.
 Women with an intact uterus should get estrogen plus progesterone.
-Estrogen or hormone replacement therapy (HRT) has both benefits and risks.
+Estrogen, or hormone replacement therapy (HRT), has both benefits and risks.
 Post-menopausal women who take HRT have higher risk of breast cancer, stroke, heart disease, and blood clots in the lungs.
-However, for some younger women the benefits may outweigh the risks.
-Talk to your doctor to decide what's best for you.
+However, for some younger women, the benefits may outweigh the risks.
+Talk to your doctor to decide what is best for you.

 - Progesterone to treat ovarian cysts and some problems with the uterus.

 - Metformin to treat cysts in the ovaries and support ovulation.

 Maintaining a healthy weight and exercising regularly can keep your body healthy.
 Other alternative therapies may help your body make and use hormones properly.Nutrition and Supplements